isomerpages/moe-chijkc/_the-kc-experience/National Digital Literacy Prog/Frequently Asked Questions.md

 loss due to negligence is not covered by insurance and a new PLD will have to be purchased by the parents/student.
 The school will assist in purchasing a replacement PLD.</p>
-<p>28 . <strong>Since the warranty/insurance covers 3 years, what is the arrangement beyond 3 years?
-Is it possible to pay for extended warranty</strong>
+<p>28 . <strong>Since the warranty/insurance covers 3 years, what is the arrangement beyond 3 years?</strong>
 <br>The insurance and warranty bundled in the school-purchased device covers
 3 years.
 If the&nbsp;insurance/warranty has expired, or the replacement is not covered under the insurance/warranty (e.g.&nbsp;due to negligence,